bimo2/DNA/README.md

 }
 ```

-Workflows can be called by their keys and DNA will execute the specified commands synchronously relative to the `dna.json` directory.
+Workflows can be executed by script key.
+DNA will execute the specified commands synchronously relative to the `dna.json` directory.

 ```zsh
 _ ls